Download the Victorian Preparedness Framework

 This Framework is developed to enable Victoria to achieve the desired future state for capability outlined in the Blueprint.
 The Framework was first released in 2016 and updated in 2018.
 In 2022, Emergency Management Victoria worked with emergency management agencies to strengthen and validate the Framework.
 The Framework now also incorporates the Victorian Preparedness Goal that was previously published separately:

-"A safer and more resilient community that has the capabilities to withstand, plan for, respond to and recover from emergencies that pose the greatest risk."
+'A safer and more resilient community that has the capabilities to withstand, plan for, respond to and recover from emergencies that pose the greatest risk.'

 The Framework is established to be a planning tool that can be used in a variety of ways.
 It sets out a common language and processes that planners at the State, regional, municipal, community, agency or group levels are encouraged to integrate into their emergency management planning.
 The Framework also provides a level of confidence and visibility of preparedness to identify what ownership is required at each level of emergency management preparedness.